DTN-MTP/bp-socket/README.md

 Bp-socket is a project designed to tackle a core DTN problem: providing a clean, interoperable API to facilitate application developers in sending data using the Bundle Protocol (BP).

 The core objective of this project is to extend the Linux networking stack by introducing a new address family specifically for BP communication.
-The new address family, `BP_AF`, offers a protocol abstraction that aligns with the **Interplanetary Networking (IPN) Scheme Naming and Addressing**.
+The new address family, `AF_BP`, offers a protocol abstraction that aligns with the **Interplanetary Networking (IPN) Scheme Naming and Addressing**.

 Bp-socket consists of two key components: